Aspects of kink-like structures in 2D dilaton gravity

-The eigenvalue of Eq. (\ref{Sch}) is defined as $\omega\geq 0$.
-This condition will tell us that kink-like solutions are stable against linear perturbations.
-As well discussed by Vakhid et. al. \cite{Vakhid1}, the translational mode of the kink-like structure is
+By arguments similar to those of supersymmetric quantum mechanics (see Refs. \cite{Zhong,Vakhid1,Zhong1}), one obtains that the translational mode of the kink-like structure is

-Therefore, the translational mode of the kink-like structure was obtained and exposed in figure \ref{fig3}(b).
+where $\mathcal{C}_0$ is a normalization constant.
+The translational mode of the kink-like structure was obtained and exposed in figure \ref{fig3}(b).

-The warp factor profile is not monotonic.
-This profile will influence the excitation spectrum making the eigenstates non-normalizable.
 It is interesting to highlight some similarities of our model with results of works in extra-dimensions.
 For example, in braneworlds, the effective potentials have singularities.
 These singularities suggest that the scalar modes are non-normalizable.
 Even as models in 5D, our theory appears to be free of long-range scalar force problems and indicates the nonexistence of resonance.
 For details on this discussion, please see Refs. \cite{Yang,Zhong3,Zhong4}.
 We will confirm this scattering result in Sec.
 IV.
 A peculiar feature arises in the study of the translational mode.
-In truth, the zero-mode behaves as if the topological structure were described by a double-kink type configuration, thus admitting a multiple phase transition.
+In truth, the zero modes behave as if the topological structure were described by a double-kink-like configuration, thus admitting multiple-phase transitions.
 We will explore this result when discussing the DCC of the matter field.